Concordium/concordium-governance-committee-voting/test-scripts/README.md

 ```

 This will make all voters eligible to vote with equal weight.
 If you already have a file with eligible voters then you may supply it with `--eligible-voters` and it will be used instead.
 The candidates are taken to be all the JSON files in the supplied `--candidates-dir`.
+If the `--candidates-dir` is not supplied then some test ones are created in the directory `$OUT/candidates` where `$OUT` is the directory supplied with the `--out` option.

 Then start the election server (from inside the [election-server](../election-server) directory)